LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 v.
 When people `domesticate` wild animals or plants, they bring them under control and use them to produce food or as pets. n.[U] `Maize` is a tall plant which produces long object covered with yellow seeds called sweetcorn.
 It is often grown as a food crop. n.[C] A `grain` of wheat, rice, or other cereal crop is a seed from it.

+## 2022/11/25

+He showed her to a small `cabin`.
+A gallery of pictures `depicting` Nelson's most famous battles.
+Put the soap and water in a pan, and leave to stand until they hav `blended`.
+Coffee and newspaper are the part of my father's morning `ritual`.
+I'll get Venner to `brew` some tea.
+The school's motto is 'Duty, Honour, Country'.
+...vast fields of `maize`.
+...the international ban on the sales of `ivory`. n.[C]A `rite` is a traditional ceremony that is carried out by a particular group or with in a particular society.
+v.
+If you `speculate` about something, you make guess about its nature or identify, or about what might happen. n.[VAR]`Yeast` is a kind of fungus which is used to make bread rise, and in making alcholic drinks such as beer. n.[VAR] `Starch` is a substance that is found in foods such as berad, potatoes, pasta, and rice and gives you energy. n.[C] Your `skeleton` is the framework of bones in your body. n.[C] A `mount` of something is a large rounded pile of it. n.[C] A `microorganism` is a very small living thing which you can only see if you use a microscope.